 Bear in mind that no federal agency is in charge of regulating the life insurance industry.
 Each state sets its own standards for licensing agents and the minimum requirements of all insurance policies offered for sale within the state borders.

 Early on, state governments recognized that life insurance was too important to their citizens to be left purely to market forces.
 Each state—plus the District of Columbia and Puerto Rico—has created a life insurance guaranty association.
-In many states, this association will also cover health insurance too.
+In many states, this association will also cover health insurance too (learn more about not for profit health funds).
 When an insurance company is facing severe financial difficulties, the state association will move in to assess the situation and provide financial guidance to keep the company afloat.